 Mary Ann Todd is a corporate partner at Munger, Tolles & Olson.
 Her practice focuses on mergers and acquisitions, joint ventures and corporate governance.
 She represents publicly traded and privately held companies and private equity funds.
 Ms. Todd’s practice also includes counseling clients with respect to securities law compliance.
 She has represented committees of boards of directors with respect to business transactions and corporate investigations.

-Ms. Todd was recently named among the "Top 100" lawyers in California by the Daily Journal and the "500 Most Influential People in Los Angeles" by the Los Angeles Business Journal.
+Ms. Todd was recently named among the "Top 100" lawyers in California by the Daily Journal and, in both 2016 and 2017, among the "500 Most Influential People in Los Angeles" by the Los Angeles Business Journal.
 In 2015, she was selected as one of The National Law Journal’s Outstanding Women Lawyers -- one of the 75 most accomplished female attorneys working in the legal profession today.
 Chambers USA ranks Ms. Todd among leading practitioners in the area of Corporate M&A, and she has previously been honored as an “Up & Coming Corporate/M&A Lawyer of the Year” by Chambers USA in its Women in Law Awards.
 She is included in Lawdragon’s list of the 500 Leading Lawyers in America.
 Law360 has named Ms. Todd an MVP in Mergers and Acquisitions and one of the Top Female Dealmakers, and the Los Angeles Business Journal has listed Ms. Todd as one of the “Most Influential M&A Advisors” and among the “Who’s Who in L.A.
 Law.”
 Also, the Daily Journal has named Ms. Todd among the “Top Women Lawyers” in California each year since 2011 and The American Lawyer has twice selected her as a “Dealmaker of the Week.”

 Representative transactions include: